 - An appreciation in the equity of the company over time

-- Taxes aren’t paid on this benefit until a distributional event such as diversification, retirement, or termination
+- Taxes aren’t paid on this benefit until a distributional event, such as diversification or retirement

 - Increased productivity and job satisfaction related to that sense of ownership